-The more detailed description of GDPR can be found here.
+And more detailed info for EU GDPR can be found here.

 We’re just going to come right out and say it.
 GDPR is complex stuff.
 But we’ve been preparing in an effort to make it an easier process for you, adding features and campaigns to help you automate your GDPR compliance as much as possible.